-According to our friend Google, confit is a French word that means “preserved”.
+According to our friend Google, confit is a French word meaning “preserved”.
 In the confit method, meats are cooked in fat for a long time at a low temperature.
 This renders tough cuts like duck legs more tender, and when stored in fat in a cool place, they can last all winter long.

-The shop-bought jars of confit usually come filled to the brim with stewed meat and jellied fat.
+Shop-bought jars of confit usually come filled to the brim with stewed meat and jellied fat.
 A French colleague led me to the magical world of possibilities of cooking with confit, using the fat from the jar to make some truly delicious things.
 It’s like cooking with oil that is already so packed with flavour and aroma that you don’t have to try that hard to make your food taste good.

 Make Hainanese chicken rice with chicken confit!

 I tried making Hainanese chicken rice with jellied confit fat; it turned out to be my most legit and successful attempt so far.
 And then I made a quick pasta lunch by stir-frying the fat together with some mushrooms; it was heavenly and so fuss free.
-And, recently, I made fried rice with it and was blown away by how good a simple rice dish can taste simply by using confit fat.
+I also made fried rice with it and was blown away by how good a simple rice dish can taste simply by using confit fat.

 I am sold.
 You can easily get a jar from upscale supermarkets that carry a large range of international items (think city’super).